justernguyen/github-repo-saver/PRIVACY.md

 - **IndexedDB**: For repository data (when you have 200+ repos)
 - **Chrome Storage API**: For smaller datasets and preferences

-**Optional Sync (across your devices):** If you enable “Sync across devices” in the dashboard, your saved repository list is stored using **Chrome Sync** (`chrome.storage.sync`) and synchronized by your browser across devices signed into the same Chrome profile.
+**Optional Sync (across your devices):** If you enable "Sync across devices" in the dashboard, your saved repository list is stored using **Chrome Sync** (`chrome.storage.sync`) and synchronized by your browser across devices signed into the same Chrome profile.
 This synchronization is handled by Chrome/Google; we do not operate any external servers.

+**Important notes about Chrome Sync:**
+- Chrome Sync has storage limits (approximately 100KB total)
+- If your repository collection exceeds this limit, only the most recently saved repositories will be synced (partial sync)
+- Sync data is encrypted by Chrome and stored on Google's servers as part of your Chrome profile
+- You can disable sync at any time in the dashboard, which will stop syncing but will not delete already synced data from Chrome Sync
+- To fully remove synced data, you must clear Chrome Sync data in Chrome settings

 ## Permissions Explained